-The Colgate career approach is integrated into classrooms, clubs, and residential commons.
+The Colgate career approach is integrated into classrooms, clubs, and the Residential Commons.
 It changes and grows each year, just as students do, to adapt to what they have experienced and what they need.
-The whole University is determined to help students know what questions to ask, where to get answers, and how to make smart choices all through their Colgate experience to set up a full, successful life after it.
+The whole University is determined to help students know what questions to ask, where to get answers, and how to make smart choices all through their Colgate experience to set them up for a full, successful life.